Independent African news, markets, culture and politics.

 2027: David Mark, Aregbesola, Abdullahi get positions as coalition adopts ADC

-A Federal High Court in Abuja has postponed the hearing of a suit seeking to stop David Mark’s leadership of the African Democratic Congress (ADC) due to incomplete service of court papers.
-Justice Emeka Nwite, presiding over the case, fixed September 30 as the new hearing date.
+A Federal High Court in Abuja has postponed the hearing of a suit seeking to stop David Mark’s leadership of the African Democratic Congress (ADC) because the court papers were not properly served.
+Justice Emeka Nwite, who is presiding over the case, set September 30 as the new hearing date.

-The ADC, represented by Senior Advocate of Nigeria Shuaib Eneojoh Aruwa, argued that the party had not been fully served in compliance with the law.
-The plaintiff’s lawyer subsequently sought an adjournment to correct the errors in serving the court papers.
-Justice Nwite ordered the plaintiff to serve the Independent National Electoral Commission (INEC) in open court, which was done.
+The ADC, represented by Senior Advocate of Nigeria Shuaib Eneojoh Aruwa, argued that the party had not been fully served in compliance with legal requirements.
+The plaintiff’s lawyer subsequently sought an adjournment to correct the service errors.
+Justice Nwite ordered the plaintiff to serve the Independent National Electoral Commission (INEC) in open court, which was then done.

 Scroll to Top